-One of the main benefits you can gain from setting up a social media page for your farm business, it the potential to sell or purchase.
-From advertising surplus silage bales to purchasing straws of semen for the pedigree Shorthorns, our Facebook platform is somewhere where we have done various farm deals and a great way of free advertising.
+One of the main benefits you can gain from setting up a social media page for your farm business is the potential to sell or purchase.
+From advertising surplus silage bales to purchasing straws of semen for the pedigree Shorthorns, our Facebook platform is somewhere we have done various farm deals and a great way of free advertising.

 Connections and relationships

 Social media is global, and you can build relationships and connections with like-minded people from across the globe and with those a little closer to home.
 It’s important to recognise and thank neighbours, contractors and other businesses from within the sector that perhaps help you out throughout the year and what better way to do this than a quick shout out or thank you post.

 Fun and rewarding

 Our main aim is to keep our page fun, consistent and rewarding!
 We enjoy planning the next video, trying to get the calves to stand in a certain way for that ‘star’ picture or capturing the funny moment the pet lamb participates in a sprint race.
 If we can make someone smile, provide a member of the public with new knowledge or attract a farmer to purchase a bull from our herd then to us, our presence on Facebook is worth it.